-- 14.2.1 The aim of this Chapter of the Code is to establish pan industry agreement on skill and competency requirements for MASS operation in advance of and alongside the establishment of governing regulations.
-However, operators should demonstrate a clear understanding of the relevant extant IMO instruments (COLREGS, SOLAS, MARPOL and STCW). - 14.2.2 This Chapter sets out to identify the principles and considerations to be given to the skills and competencies required to operate MASS safely. - 14.2.3 Skill and competency levels, and team size for specific MASS operations, should be defined in a Safe Operating Plan equivalent to the IMO Resolution A.1047(27) Principles of Minimum Safe Manning.
-Paragraph 1.4 of Annex 2 (Guidelines for Determination of Minimum Safe Manning) states that, in determining the minimum safe manning of a ship, consideration should also be given to the number of qualified and other personnel required to meet peak workload situations and conditions, with due regard to the number of hours of shipboard duties and rest periods assigned to seafarers. - 14.2.4 It is recommended that the owner or operating organisation should produce a "Safe Manning Guide" similar to that required in the MCA Publication "A Master's Guide to the UK Flag".
+- 14.2.1 Industry agreement on the competency requirements to conduct safe and efficient MASS operations in advance of the establishment of governing regulations is crucial.
+However, operators should also demonstrate a clear understanding of the relevant extant IMO instruments (COLREGs, SOLAS, MARPOL and STCW) and those of other relevant bodies and organisations to track progress on international and national level workforce competency agreements. - 14.2.2 Guidance is aimed at those operating in the field as well as those operating from Remote Control Centres, for various classes of MASS and operating using various levels of autonomy control. - 14.2.3 This Chapter further sets out to identify the principles and considerations to be given to the skills and competencies required to operate MASS safely. - 14.2.4 Skill and competency levels, and team size for specific MASS operations, should be defined in a Safe Operating Plan equivalent to the IMO Resolution A.1047(27) Principles of Minimum Safe Manning.
+Paragraph 1.4 of Annex 2 (Guidelines for Determination of Minimum Safe Manning) states that, in determining the minimum safe manning of a ship, consideration should also be given to the number of qualified and other personnel required to meet peak workload situations and conditions, with due regard to the number of hours of shipboard duties and rest periods assigned to seafarers. - 14.2.5 It is recommended that the owner or operating organisation should produce a Safe Manning Document following the guidance laid out in MSN1868 (M) Amendment 1: UK Requirements for Safe Manning and Watchkeeping.